Lewanika: Family

 Lewanika's eldest son was named Litia, and succeeded as Yeta III on his father´s death.
 His third son Imwiko succeeded his brother in 1945, but died three years later and was succeeded by a third brother, Mwanawina III.
 On his death in 1968, a fourth brother Mbikusita reigned as Litunga from 1968 to 1977 as Lewanika II.
 A newspaper-article from 1902 mentioned two sons, Imasiku and Lubosi, who were educated in the UK at the time, and a son-in-law called Ishi-Kambai.
 One of his daughters worked as a teacher in his capital, and another was reported to have died while he was in the United Kingdom in 1902.

 Lewanika's youngest daughter was Her Royal Highness Lundambuyu Dorcas Lewanika, who ruled as Mboajikana in Kalabo District, from 1959 to 1995.
 She has two children Maureen Mwangala Mutau and Martin Mwanangombe Mutau, however she fostered many children and orphans.
-Her Grand Children from Maureen are, Lundambuyu Mwenda (Mrs Linda Kalinda); Lungowe Mwenda (Mrs Lungowe Mwapela); Mwangala Mwenda (Mrs Mwangala Lethbridge); Nyambe Mwenda(son).
+Her Grand Children from Maureen are, Lundambuyu Mwenda, (Mrs Linda Kalinda), Notulu Mwenda (Mrs Notulu Lungu), Lungowe Mwenda (Mrs Lungowe Mwapela), Mwangala Mwenda, (Mrs Mwangala Lethbridge), Nyambe Mwenda (son).
+Her Great Grand Children from Maureen are Kelvin Muimanenwa Mulenga, Philip Kalinda, Sven Kalinda and Lundambuyu Mwapela.

 The Lewanika name continues to be used as part of a family name, for instance by Lewanika II's children Akashambatwa Mbikusita-Lewanika, a Zambian statesman and Inonge Mbikusita-Lewanika, a former ambassador of the Republic of Zambia in the United States.